-Many kitchen companies offer an installation service, at extra cost.
-We asked customers about their experiences with the kitchen brand they used for installation, including the speed and quality of installation, the amount of mess made and the communication with their installer.
+Many companies offer an installation service, but at an extra cost.
+We asked customers about their experiences with the brand they used for installation, including the speed and quality of installation, the amount of mess made and the communication with their installer.

-But you don't have to use the kitchen company for both supply and installation; 19% of people in our survey found their own installer, while 8% installed it themselves and 5% got a friend or family member to do it.
+But you don't have to use the same company for both supply and installation; 26% of people in our survey found their own installer, while 9% installed it themselves and 8% got a friend or family member to do it.

 One of the most important parts of any home improvement project is sticking to your budget.
 Use our typical cost guides, work out roughly how much you feel you need to spend and then set yourself a budget.